Mojeda01/VolatilityDynamics/README.md

  # Simulated Stock Prices With Live Update

-This script simulates stock prices over time using a GM model with dynamically updating drift (mu) and volatility (sigma).
+This script simulates stock prices over time using a GBM model with dynamically updating drift (mu) and volatility (sigma).
 The simulation inmates live stock price movements with Matplotlib, updating the x-axis and y-axis as the simulation progresses.

 ## Features